elanatframework/Code_behind/doc/options.md

 (`error_page_path=/error.aspx/{value}`)

 The default CodeBehind template includes an error page.
 In the options file, there is an option that determines the path of the error file; the path of the error page is set by default in this option.
-In the error page, we activated the page section attribute by default.
+In the error page, we activated the page segment attribute by default.
 If you look carefully at the path of the error page in the options file, you will see the value value surrounded by two brackets.
 This is a variant and the numeric value of the error replaces this variant.

 Example
 `/error.aspx/500`